flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 y[0] += 3
 ```

 You will find that `y[0] = 5` *and* `x[0] = 5`.
-This is because you just made two variables `x` and `y` that refer to the same object!
+This is because you just made two variables `x` and `y` that refer to the same object (or chunk of memory)!
 This is how all objects behave.
 The variable names act only as a reference.
 Therefore when you modified one of the variables it changed the object that both variables pointed to.
 This idea of only replicating a reference to an object is called a **shallow copy** of an object.
-If you wish to have a distinct **deep copy** of an list object you may use the `list.copy()` method as follows:
+If you wish to have a distinct **deep copy** of a list object you may use the `list.copy()` method as follows:

 ```python
 x = [2]